auth0/docs/articles/quickstart/webapp/symfony/01-login.md

 ## Configure the OAuth Firewall

-This is where you set the filters to select which pages are protected (aka, needs login).
+This is where you set the filters to select which pages require authentication or authorization.
 You can read more on how to configure this at the Symfony [security](http://symfony.com/doc/current/book/security.html) docs.

 This is a basic example that allows anonymous users and then restricts access to the `/secured` route.
 It doesn't store the users in a DB.